 Are the leaves that fall from your fruit trees in autumn a bonus for your garden, or a problem?
 We’re often asked if it’s OK to let them rot on the ground, or can they cause disease?

 Should you be picking all the leaves up and doing something with them?
 And if so, what?

 People often ask these questions because they’re noticing yellow leaves on their trees and wondering if they’re carrying a disease.
 There are 4 main reasons for yellow leaves.
 In autumn it’s usually due to the natural process of going into dormancy.

-There’s often not a simple answer to these questions, and in fact issues like this need to be decided by comparing the costs of taking action (in time, money or effort) against the benefits.
+There’s often not a simple answer to these questions.
+In fact, issues like this need to be decided by comparing the costs of taking action (in time, money, or effort) against the benefits.

-Plus, you’ve got to consider what you’d do with the leaves if you collected them, and factor this into the equation.
-If they can go into an active compost system, or be fed to animals, and therefore returned to the soil, this is a very different outcome to filling up your greenwaste bin, or—horror of horrors—putting them in landfill!
+Plus, consider what you’ll do with the leaves if you collect them, and factor that into the equation.
+If they can be composted or be fed to animals, and therefore returned to the soil, great!
+That would be providing a positive result for your hard work.

-The rule of thumb is that it’s beneficial to let the leaves rot under the trees as long as they break down quickly (within a couple of months, and certainly before next spring).
+The rule of thumb is that it’s best to let the leaves rot under the trees as long as they break down quickly.
+They should disappear within a couple of months, and certainly before next spring.

 This is the least amount of work for you, for the greatest benefit for your soil.
 However, it does rely on you having reasonably healthy soil.
 Your soil should have an active soil food web and plenty of worms.
 The worms will actually come to the surface and harvest the organic matter as the leaves break down.
 This very effectively ‘cleans’ the fungal spores and removes them from beneath your tree.

 Not sure if whether your soil has an active soil food web?
 If you don’t quite understand the key role it plays in the health of your garden, check out this short course.